teaching

 Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 (Matt.
 28:19, NLT)

 Today, Christianity encompasses only 1/3rd of the world's population, with 2.1 billion believers.
 According to Adherents.com, Christianity is the largest religion in the world.
-But with a global population of more than 6.2 billion people, there is still 2/3rds of the world that needs to be reached with the Gospel.
+But with a global population of more than 6.7 billion people, there aree still 2/3rds of the world's people who need to be reached with the Gospel.

-Despite the charisma and abilities of these wonderful leaders, they cannot see this gap filled on their own -- even with the wonderful technology that they have at their disposal.
+Despite the charisma and abilities of wonderful Christian leaders, they cannot fill this gap on their own -- even with the wonderful technology that they have at their disposal.

 It simply cannot be done.